WorksApplications/SudachiPy/README.md

 ## User defined Dictionary

-If you need to apply customized `user.dic`, place [sudachi.json](https://github.com/WorksApplications/Sudachi/blob/develop/src/main/resources/sudachi.json) to anywhere you like, and overwrite `userDict` value with the relative path from `sudachi.json` to your `user.dic`.
+If you need to apply customized user dictionary, `user.dic`, place [sudachi.json](https://github.com/WorksApplications/Sudachi/blob/develop/src/main/resources/sudachi.json) to anywhere you like, and add `userDict` value with the relative path from `sudachi.json` to your `user.dic`.

 ```
 {